FGlazov/IL2Stats_Enhancements/readme.txt

 0 retroactively computes for all sorties inside the current tour (before the mod was installed).
 A value of 10 computes for the last 10 tours.
 More details inside the Global Aircraft stats readme.

 6. Inside your src/conf.ini, configure the  Stats Enhancements mod.
 I.e. choose the modules you want to use with the config parameter "modules" under [stats].
-More details inside the Stats Enhancements readme.
+List of config modules can be found here: https://forum.il2sturmovik.com/topic/69965-il-2-stats-mod-enhancements/ (alternatively inside the readme of the il2 stats enchancments mod, can be downloaded in the link above as well)

+If, for example, you want to use modules "Split rankings", "Ammo breakdown" and "Flight time bonus" you would write:

+modules=split_rankings, ammo_breakdown, adjustable_bonuses_penalties

 7. Run the update script in your /run folder after you're done with the above.